 - Visually determine where the transition from LFH to mineral horizon appears.
 Grasp the LFH in one hand, the mineral soil in the other hand, and gently break these apart.
 If there are a few roots holding the two sections together, then cut these with a knife. - If the LFH is indistinct (e.g., native grasslands), only the plant residue (litter) layer and the top 2 cm of the soil are included as organic soil. - Where LFH layer has been mixed artificially by mechanical equipment (e.g., cultivated agriculture fields), or where inorganic soil and other materials have been spread over the surface (e.g., roads), only the plant residue (litter) layer on the surface and if possible the top 2 cm of the soil are included as organic soil.
-Note that this may include only a few leaves, grass, or other debris on the top of the core location. - If a core location is in standing water, no core is taken.
-However, if a vegetative mat is present above the water table (this is judged prior to a person standing on the mat) a core is taken.
+Note that this may include only a few leaves, grass, or other debris on the top of the core location.

-- If the organic layer is deeper than the corer can penetrate (i.e., corer is not long enough to reach the mineral soil) then the entire 40 cm of organic material the corer extracts is collected. - A minimum of 4 cores are taken (Figure 13) from each sample location. - If more than 4 cores are required to accumulate 500 mL of organic material, additional cores are taken in a clockwise fashion (Figure 13) until 500 mL is attained or until 24 cores have been taken. - The number of cores required to get 500 mL of organic soil is recorded. - For each location where a core could not be obtained, the reason for omitting this core is recorded: - SW = Standing Water - \circ R = Rocks - \circ SL = Stumps/Logs - If cores can be taken, but are unique or only partial cores can be acquired then record the reason: - o AM = Animal Material - o HD = Human Disturbance (i.e., mineral soil, gravel road, pavement, residence)) - \circ WT = Water Table - o DWM = Downed Woody Material (i.e., decayed logs, roots, etc.) - \circ RT = Roots - The LFH from all cores at a location are mixed together and a random 500 mL sample is placed into a cloth bag for processing. - Samples are labeled with the Sample Type (LFH), Collector's Initials, Date, Site Number, and Quadrant. - If you a sample is not taken for any reason: label a soil bag, state reason with given code and submit with other collected samples. - The volume of any remaining LFH is measured and returned to the site. - Since organic material is collected from four locations, a total of 2 L of organic material is sampled per site. - All samples from a site are placed into an open plastic bag to protect the sample from desiccation or water absorption and placed into a cooler with ice.
+- If a core location is in standing water, no core is taken.
+However, if a vegetative mat is present above the water table (this is judged prior to a person standing on the mat) a core is taken. - If the organic layer is deeper than the corer can penetrate (i.e., corer is not long enough to reach the mineral soil) then the entire 40 cm of organic material the corer extracts is collected. - A minimum of 4 cores are taken (Figure 12) from each sample location. - If more than 4 cores are required to accumulate 500 mL of organic material, additional cores are taken in a clockwise fashion (Figure 13) until 500 mL is attained or until 24 cores have been taken. - The number of cores required to get 500 mL of organic soil is recorded. - Do not collect partial cores.
+If an obstruction prevents reaching the mineral soil, discard the core and move to the next coring location.
+For each location where a core could not be obtained, the reason for omitting this core is recorded: - \circ SW = Standing Water - \circ R = Rocks - \circ SL = Stumps/Logs - \circ RT = Roots - If cores can be taken, but are unique then record the reason: - \circ AM = Animal Material - HD = Human Disturbance (i.e., mineral soil, gravel road, pavement, residence) - \circ WT = Water Table - DWM = Downed Woody Material (i.e., decayed logs, roots, etc.) - The LFH from all cores at a location are mixed together and a random 500 mL sample is placed into a cloth bag for processing. - Samples are labeled with the Sample Type (LFH), Collector's Initials, Date, Site Number, and Quadrant. - If you a sample is not taken for any reason: label a soil bag, state reason with given code and submit with other collected samples. - The volume of any remaining LFH is measured and returned to the site. - Since organic material is collected from four locations, a total of 2 L of organic material is sampled per site. - All samples from a site are placed into an open plastic bag to protect the sample from desiccation or water absorption and placed into a cooler with ice.
 The plastic bag must remain open to allow the mites to in the sample to live.
 Samples are separated from the ice in the cooler by a piece of plywood.